Operational machine learning for remote spectroscopic detection of CH$_{4}$ point sources: Experiments

-Finally, when evaluating, we also explore model ensembles.
-In all experiments we repeat the training process 5 times to obtain average and standard deviation for each output.
-For model deployment, we make predictions using all models and then average those predictions as a final ensemble output.
-Each model in the ensemble uses the same architecture, but it is trained from a different random initialization and follows a stochastic training run.
-We also explored approaches for weight averaging, or methods to ascertain agreement between the models, but obtained worse results.
-While model ensembles increase the computation time needed for model inference (linearly in the number of used models), the model prediction is very fast compared to the other steps in the workflow, such as downloading the data from the NASA servers.
-As such, model inference does not create a computation bottleneck in the on-ground prediction scenario (as opposed to model predictions directly on satellites explored in \citep{HyperspectralViTs}).
+Finally, in our evaluation, we also explore model ensembles.
+In all experiments, we repeat the training process 5 times to obtain the average and standard deviation for each output.
+For model deployment, we make predictions with all models and then average them as the final ensemble output.
+Each model in the ensemble uses the same architecture but is trained from a different random initialization and undergoes a stochastic training run.
+We also explored approaches to weight averaging or methods to assess agreement between the models, but obtained worse results.
+While model ensembles increase the computation time for model inference (linearly with the number of models used), the model prediction is very fast compared to other steps in the workflow, such as downloading data from NASA servers.
+We have timed individual steps in the pipeline on a consumer grade computer (MacBook Pro, Nov 2024, Apple M4 Max with 64 GB RAM) - 1.) model loading (occurs once) takes 0.9s, 2.) downloading data from the NASA's Earthdata system (on a 260Mbps connection) takes about 130s, 3.) data loading, orthorectification and computation of WMF takes about 20s, 4.) and finally model inference takes only about 1.6s (this step is approximately 5x slower when using ensemble of 5 models).
+As such, model inference does not create a computational bottleneck in the on-ground prediction scenario (as opposed to model predictions performed directly on satellites, as explored in \citep{HyperspectralViTs}).